Cardiac surgery and Mycobacterium chimaera infection

 In the event that any further heart surgery may be recommended in the future, it's important to stress that the risks of infection from this bacteria are very low and much lower than the risks involved in not having appropriate treatment.

-Further information is available from the NHS patient information helpline on 111 or NHS Choices, which includes a video featuring a cardiac surgeon, who explains the use of the heater cooler device and the risk of infection.
+Find out more on the NHS website, which includes a video featuring a cardiac surgeon explaining the use of the heater cooler device and the risk of infection, or by calling NHS 111.